 - Two to three very small limited incisions are used for more favorable scarring.
 Liposuction of the entire abdomen can be performed at the same time.

 - A short incision is used.
-Liposuction of the entire abdomen can be performed in conjunction with this procedure.
+Liposuction of the entire abdomen can be easily performed in conjunction with this procedure.

 - The musculature from the upper midline to the umbilicus can be difficult to tighten with this incision technique.
-Lax skin around the umbilicus or the upper abdomen is difficult to treat.

-This is indicated for patients in Manhattan that require a full abdominoplasty but have abdominal incisions from other surgical procedures that may impact the viability of the tissues elevated (i.e. an open gallbladder surgical incision).
+A modified full tummy tuck is indicated for patients in Manhattan that require a full abdominoplasty but have abdominal incisions from other surgical procedures that may impact the viability of the tissues elevated (i.e. an open gallbladder surgical incision).
 Most full tummy tuck patients have a lot of skin laxity and may have a significant amount of abdominal subcutaneous fat.
 There may also be midline muscle laxity.
 This technique is used when there are previous surgical scars that would impact performing a full abdominoplasty safely.

 An ellipse of skin and subcutaneous fat is removed from the lower abdomen.
 Undermining of the upper abdominal tissues is performed in a limited fashion to maximize the blood supply to the tissues that may have diminished circulation due to the previous surgical incisions.
 Treatment of muscular laxity is performed.
 Liposuction can also be done selectively.
 The belly button is detached from surrounding loose skin and is re-inserted after the upper abdominal skin is re-draped and sutured to the lower abdominal incision.